IRS Compliant Mileage Log Template in Excel, OpenOffice Calc & Google Sheets to record and claim IRS tax deductions of mileage expenses.

-To obtain a deduction for mileage on your tax return, it is mandatory to keep track of the mileage on a regular basis which can be submitted to IRS with tax forms or as demanded.
+To obtain a deduction for mileage on your tax return, it is mandatory to keep track of the mileage regularly which can be submitted to IRS with tax forms or as demanded.

 Why Should We Maintain A Mileage Log?

-You must correctly document your deductible miles in order to present the IRS with adequate proof for entitled deductions and to avoid a tax audit.
+You must correctly document your deductible miles to present the IRS with adequate proof of entitled deductions and to avoid a tax audit.

 What Does a Mileage Log Contain?